 You can’t install the Intel graphics card driver, and you run into The setup program failed to install one or more device drivers issue.
 Don’t worry.
 You can try the methods below to fix the problem.

 There are three methods below for you to try to fix the issue.
 You may not have to try them all; just work your way down the list until you find the one that works for you.

 The problem can be caused by incorrect group policy settings.
 To fix the problem, you can configure the group policy settings in the Local Group Policy Editor.
 To do so:

-Note: If you can’t access the Local Group Policy Editor by following the steps below, it’s possible that it’s not available on your Windows version.
-So this method doesn’t work for you, move on and try other methods.
+Note: If you can’t access the Local Group Policy Editor by following the steps below, it’s possible that it’s not available on your Windows version, so this method doesn’t work for you.
+In that case, move on and try other methods.